 Moving to a new space

-Contact your new RD to confirm availability and arrange the move before intersession begins.
+Contact your new Residence Director to confirm availability and arrange the move before intersession begins.
 You are expected to move to your new space as soon as it becomes available.

 Prepare your room for intersession